bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

     /// payer, which funds the account creation
     /// space, which defines how large the account should be
     /// and the system_program which is required by the runtime
-    /// This enforces that our vote_account be owned by the currently executing program, and that it should be deserialized to the VoteAccount struct below at #[account]
+    /// This enforces that our vote_account must be owned by the currently executing program, and that it should be deserialized to the VoteAccount struct below at #[account]
     #[account(init, payer = user, space = 16 + 16)]
     pub vote_account: Account<'info, VoteAccount>,
     #[account(mut)]